 “I already have sir.
 They should be there within a few minutes.
 There is a fire station not far from you.”

 “Oh God.
 What did I do?”
-Melvin whispers in disbelief.
-He notices that he is out of breath.
+Melvin whispers in disbelief, trying to catch his breath.

 “Sir?
 Sir?
 What is your name?”

 “Melvin.”
 The shortness of breath is making his head start to spin.

 “Okay, Melvin, stay with me.
 Let’s wait together until help arrives.”

 After the paramedics remove Lupe’s body, after bystanders took all the pictures and video they wanted, after the Chicago police officer gives Melvin two citations: one for driving in a bike lane and the second for failing to take due care, Melvin sits on the nearby curb.

 Within the hour, Melvin finds himself safely sitting back in his trusty Ford cab with his pulse still elevated, his knees feeling weak, and his stomach aching.
 He manages to find the alley to drop off the much needed load of bricks.
 He’s not worried that he is late to drop off the load.
 Once done, he heads back to the company to file the report about the accident.

 Even though Lupe did not get to experience her first animation class, her friends and fellow cyclists would not forget her.